Moscow Metro: MCD (D lines)

 In 2019, new lines of Russian Railways got included in the map of Metro as "line D1" and "line D2".
 Unlike Line 14, the MCD lines actually form S-Train lines, bypassing the "vokzals", terminus stations of respective intercity railways.
 Line D3 is planned to be launched in August 2023, while D4 will be launched in September of that year.
 The schedule for the development of the infrastructure of the Central Transport Hub in 2023 was signed by the Moscow Mayor Sergei Sobyanin and the head of Russian Railways Oleg Belozerov in December 2022.

 As for the fees, MCD accepts Moscow's "Troika" cards.
 Also, every MCD station has printers which print "station X – station Y" tickets on paper.
 Users of the D lines must keep their tickets until exiting their destination stations: their exit terminals require a valid "... to station Y" ticket's barcode.

-Logo
+Big Circle Line (line 11)

-The first line of the Moscow Metro was launched in 1935, complete with the first logo, the capital M paired with the text "МЕТРО".
-There is no accurate information about the author of the logo, so it is often attributed to the architects of the first stations – Samuil Kravets, Ivan Taranov and Nadezhda Bykova.
-At the opening in 1935, the M letter on the logo had no definite shape.
+After upgrading the railway from 1908 to a proper Metro line, the development of another circle route was re-launched, now adjusted for the pear-shaped circle route of line #14.

-Today, with at least ten different variations of the shape in use, Moscow Metro still does not have clear brand or logo guidelines.
-An attempt was made in October 2013 to launch a nationwide brand image competition, only to be closed several hours after its announcement.
-A similar contest, held independently later that year by the design crowdsourcing company DesignContest, yielded better results, though none were officially accepted by the Metro officials.
+Throughout the late 2010s, Line 11 was extended from short, tiny Kakhovskaya line to a half-circle (from Kakhovskaya to Savyolovskaya).
+In early 2023, the circle was finished.